On tessellations of random maps and the $t_g$-recurrence: Introduction and results

 Then the sequence of numbers $\tau_g=2^{5g-2}\Gamma\left(\frac{5g-1}{2}\right)t_g$ satisfies:

-\end{thm} From~\eqref{eq:tg} we immediately deduce: \begin{thm}[Second observation, by comparing Theorem~\ref{thm:obs1} with the $t_g$-recurrence~\eqref{eq:tg}] For any $g\geq 0$, the random variable $\XX_g$ satisfies or equivalently $\mathbf{E}\XX_g^2=\frac{1}{3}.$ \end{thm} The reader may find surprising that $\mathbf{E}\XX_g^2$ does not depend on $g\geq0$: indeed, although it is natural to expect that \emph{local} statistics of Brownian maps do not depend on the genus, the nearest-neighbour tessellation depends \emph{globally} of the metric space $\qginf$, that \emph{is} genus dependent.
-In fact, this unexpected property is the main reason why this note is written.
-It suggests that there exists a simple probabilistic or combinatorial interpretation of this mysterious fact, based on a symmetry of the Brownian map, but we have not been able to find it.
+\end{thm} By comparing Theorem~\ref{thm:obs1} with the $t_g$-recurrence~\eqref{eq:tg} we immediately deduce: \begin{thm} For any $g\geq 0$, the random variable $\XX_g$ satisfies or equivalently $\mathbf{E}\XX_g^2=\frac{1}{3}.$ \end{thm} The reader may find surprising that $\mathbf{E}\XX_g^2$ does not depend on $g\geq0$: indeed, although it is natural to expect that \emph{local} statistics of Brownian surfaces do not depend on the genus, the nearest-neighbour tessellation depends \emph{globally} of the metric space $\qginf$, that \emph{is} genus dependent (see~\cite{Bettinelli}).
+This suggests that there exists a simple probabilistic or combinatorial interpretation of this mysterious fact, based on a symmetry of Brownian surfaces, but we have not been able to find it.
 We emphasize that, via Theorem~\ref{thm:obs1}, such an interpretation would provide a proof of the $t_g$-recurrence independent of orthogonal polynomials, matrix models or integrable hierarchies.
+More generally, this unexpected property may hide some powerful symmetries of Brownian surfaces that could be useful for other means (even in genus $0$).